epfl-ada/ada-2024-project-trendtrackers/README.md

 - Are the current results of clustering promising or do we have to finetune our clustering process?
 - As the data for HIV is quite small, should we find some external dataset for validating our model?
+- Targets can have more than one chain.
+In the scope of a machine learning model, should we just concatenate the chains together or consider them as separate parameters?